VolkanSah/Codey/README.md

 ## About

-Built with logic, laziness, and help from AI by **[Volkan Sah](https://github.com/volkansah)** with coffee and brutal honesty — a developer who believes in honest feedback, even when it hurts.
+Built with logic, laziness, and help from AI by **[Volkan Sah](https://github.com/volkansah)**
+with coffee and brutal honesty — a developer who believes in honest feedback, even when it hurts.

-v2.2.1 new theme?
+v2.2.1 — new theme?
 Oh my gosh!
 WTF so cute 😅 OMG!
 Ok ok!

+---

+### The Story

+I scrolled through Facebook, Instagram, TikTok one day.
+Hundreds of thousands of scam accounts.
+"Ethical hackers".
+Coding courses.
+Make money with AI.
+Cybersecurity "experts".
+18+ channels — pure bullshit.
+Maybe 2 real ones.

+And a beginner sees THIS first.
+Before a single real developer.

+Someone asked me: *why don't professionals speak up?*

+So I spent 3 weeks of my free time — with coffee, AI tools, and coding tricks that don't exist in any best practice guide — building something that hunts these people instead.

+Not a rant.
+Not a post. **A tool with teeth.**

+One side documents the fraud.
+The other side makes it irrelevant.
+That's Codey.
+That's Wall of Shames.
+That's why.

+---

 <details>
 <summary>- AI Usage - please read the truth -</summary>

-AI is just a child, a child who growsup with your hole bullshist , now they start on github and gitla to! so here you learn in this projekt following from me:
+AI is just a child — a child who grows up with your whole bullshit.
+Now they start on GitHub and GitLab too.
+So here's what you learn from me:

 ##### Yes, I used AI.
-No, I don't care who knows. cause i am not a kiddi!
+No, I don't care who knows.
+Cause I am not a kiddie!

 **Gemini** — documentation drafts, boring cleanup work.
-Gemini is stupid for devs, GPT is more worst!
+Gemini is stupid for devs, GPT is even worse!
-**Claude** — architecture brainstorming, 2am brain freeze moments , sometimes he get crazy but i feel with him :D **Me** — everything that actually matters, just Me, your nightmare or your best friend, chose self :D
+**Claude** — architecture brainstorming, 2am brain freeze moments.
+Sometimes he gets crazy but I feel with him :D
+**Me** — everything that actually matters.
+Just me.
+Your nightmare or your best friend — choose yourself :D

-##### Note for Wannabes and MArketing Gurus:
+##### Note for Wannabes and Marketing Gurus:

-This is exactly how AI should be used: as a tool by someone who knows what they're doing — not as a replacement for thinking.
+This is exactly how AI should be used — as a tool by someone who knows what they're doing, not as a replacement for thinking.

 Codey detects AI-generated fake repos.